section-engineering-education/engineering-education/articles/most-useful-node.js-packages/index.md

 -   [`Mongoose`](https://www.npmjs.com/package/mongoose) - MongoDB object modeling tool designed to work in an asynchronous environment.
 -   [`Mongoose Paginate v2`](https://www.npmjs.com/package/mongoose-paginate-v2) - A customizable cursor based pagination plugin for Mongoose.
 ### 11. Nodemon
-A tool for monitoring helps developers based on Node.js applications by automatically restarting the node application when file changes in the app directory are detected.
+It is a monitoring tool and it helps developers based on Node.js applications by automatically restarting the application when file changes in the app directory are detected.
 With Nodemon, you do not need any additional changes to your code or method of development.
 It is a replacement wrapper for the node.
-Nodemon is simple to use, you just need to replace the word node with `nodemon` on the command-line when executing your `script`.
-Ie `nodemon ./server.js localhost 300`
+Nodemon is simple to use, you just need to replace the word node with `nodemon` on the command-line when executing your `script`, ie `nodemon ./server.js localhost 300`

 **Example of other monitoring Frameworks include**
 -   [`PM2`](https://www.npmjs.com/package/pm2) - Node.js production process manager that allows you to keep applications alive forever and reload without downtime to facilitate common system admin task.